Tell us your view on old school and new school music in terms of preference.

 Tell us what makes you happy and sad about this project.

-Tell us your point of view on rape and sexual harassment, and how it can be eradicated.
+Tell us your point of view on current sexual harassment issues, and how they can be eradicated.

 List the people that deserved to be given credit for the making of the song.